 Connemara National Park

 Connemara Park is about 2 hours southwest of Sligo.
-It is the best place on an Ireland road trip for outdoor enthusiasts!
+This is by far the best place for outdoor enthusiasts on a road trip through Ireland so get excited!
 The park encompasses more than fifty magnificent mountains in four tightly packed ranges.
 These include: The Twelve Bens, Maum Turks, Partry and Sheffrey.
 Expect to drive slow through this winding rural area and don’t be surprised by the sheep on the road!

 Find a Hike